po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

   * React is a JavaScript library that is used to build web application user interfaces.

   * 🔑 As of React version 17, the React library no longer requires us to add `import React from 'react` to transform JSX.
-However, most in-production React codebases still use them because this is a recent change, so in this unit we include the import React statements in the activities:
+However, most in-production React codebases still use them because this is a recent change, so in this module we include the import React statements in the activities:

      ```js
      import React from 'react';